aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/master-aspose-slides-java-morph-transitions-powerpoint/_index.md

 ```
 *Why Cast?*: This allows access to properties exclusive to morph transitions, such as setting the transition type by words.

-##### 6. Save Your Changes
+#### 6. Save Your Changes
 Finally, save your modified presentation:
 ```java
 presentation.save("YOUR_OUTPUT_DIRECTORY/presentation‑out.pptx");
 ```

-## Troubleshooting Tips
+## Common Issues and Solutions
-- Ensure your JDK version is compatible with Aspose.Slides.
+- **JDK Compatibility** – Ensure you are using JDK 16 or newer; older versions may cause class‑loading errors.
-- Double‑check the file paths for loading and saving presentations.
+- **File Path Errors** – Double‑check that `dataDir` and the output directory are correct and that the application has read/write permissions.
-- If you encounter licensing issues, verify that the license path is correct.
+- **License Not Found** – If you see evaluation watermarks, verify that the `license.setLicense` path points to a valid `.lic` file.

 ## Practical Applications
 Here are some real‑world scenarios where you might want to **apply morph transition PowerPoint**: